TomaszWaszczyk/shortcuts-productivity-hacks/README.md

 # Linux

+You should use option `-m` to create the home dir when doing `useradd`

 `Super + ←/→` - split window to half of screen

 `sudo lsof -i:22` - see a specific port such as 22